Endre Bajcsy-Zsilinszky: Between World Wars

-After his return to Hungary, he settled in Szeged.
+After Endre's return to Hungary, he settled in Szeged.
 His support was welcomed by the nationalists, and the populist political party of Gyula Gömbös.
 Under his editorial guidance, among others, the Voice (Szózat), a newspaper with nationalist and racist themes, was published.

 Elected to the Parliament as a representative of the Unity Party in 1922.
 In 1923 he defected, with Gyula Gömbös, to form the Hungarian National Independence Party, better known as the Guardians of Race Party (Fajvédő Párt).
 Voice (Szózat) became the party's official organ.
 In 1925 he was honoured with the commission of Valiant knight (Vitéz).
 In 1926, he became the editor-in-chief of the Hungarians (Magyarság), and in 1928 he became the editor-in-chief of the Forward guard (Előörs) newspaper, which also marked the gradual distancing from the political camp of Gyula Gömbös.

 In 1930, he founded the National Radical Party (Nemzeti Radikális Párt) and in 1932, he became the editor-in-chief of the anti-Nazi daily Freedom (Szabadság).
 His political stature grew in 1935 when his party and political allies were elected to the Hungarian Parliament.
 In the same year, he resigned his Vitéz commission.

 World War II

-After the outbreak of World War II, he became the editor-in-chief of the weekly paper Independent Hungary (Független Magyarország) in which he espoused the necessity of blocking German expansion (Living space (Lebensraum)), through the united efforts of the small states bordering along the Danube.
+After the outbreak of World War II, Endre became the editor-in-chief of the weekly paper Independent Hungary (Független Magyarország) in which he espoused the necessity of blocking German expansion (Living space (Lebensraum)), through the united efforts of the small states bordering along the Danube.
 From 1941, he was the editor of the anti-Nazi paper The Free Word (Szabad Szó), and in the same year, he was one of the major organizers of the March 15 anti-Nazi protests.

 On March 19, 1944, Bajcsy-Zsilinszky, at his residence, fought with a weapon to prevent arrest by the Gestapo.
 He was wounded in the brief gun battle, arrested, and hauled away.
 On October 11 of the same year, his release was demanded and obtained by the Hungarian government.
-But, in November, he was again arrested and incarcerated in the Sopronköhida prison, where he was executed by hanging on December 23.
+However, in November, he was again arrested and incarcerated in the Sopronköhida prison for trying to organize an uprising against the Arrow Cross Party government.
+He was executed by hanging on December 23.
 On May 27, 1945, he was reburied in Tarpa with honours.